Zarina-2022/Zarina-2022/README.md

 ### :woman_technologist: About Me :
 <ul>
   <li> 👋 Hi, I am Frontend React, Backend and Native Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif"
       width="30"> from Netherlands.
-Even though I have been coding for over a year, my passion for this field started much earlier.</li>
+Even though I have been coding for over 2 years, my passion for this field started much earlier.</li>
   <li>👀 I always aim for the most functional, applicable, and readable code.</li>
   <li>🌱 With the experience I have gained and the teamwork spirit I have developed, I am moving forward as a passionate           learner and developer, with more confident steps than ever before.</li>
   <li>💞️ I’m currently focusing on React Native and Backend: Mongo db, Next JS, Node JS, Express JS.</li>
    <li>:seedling: I'm in research to dig deeper into the Code World.</li>
-  <li>:telescope: As a Frontend, Backend and Native Developer, I continue to develop myself by using JAVASCRIPT, REACT.JS, BOOTSTRAP, REACT-BOOTSTRAP, REDUX, CONTEXT API, TYPE SCRIPT, MONGODB to create dynamic web pages.</li>
+  <li>:telescope: As a Web and Mobile Developer, I continue to develop myself by using JAVASCRIPT, REACT.JS, BOOTSTRAP, REACT-BOOTSTRAP, REDUX, CONTEXT API, TYPE SCRIPT, MONGODB to create dynamic web and mobile pages.</li>
 </ul>

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/zarina-sekerdag-178232235/)